James Grant (Texas politician): Texas Revolution

-He was soon a member of the Texian Army, serving from December 1835 through March 1836, during the Texas Revolution and fighting in the Siege of Bexar.
+He was soon a member of the Texian Army, serving from December 1835 through March 1836, during the Texas Revolution and fighting in the Siege of Béxar.
 In San Antonio, he would help plan the assault on Bexar and negotiate the surrender of Cos.
 He served as a Goliad delegate to the Consultation.

 In early December, Grant was advocating for an expedition to invade Matamoros, suggesting Houston was not the person to be in charge of the Texian Army.
 By January 10, 1836, Grant and Frank W. Johnson, who were old partners in Monclova land deals, were seeking volunteers to join a Federal Volunteer Army of Texas to march on Matamoros.

 On January 14, Sam Houston arrived in Goliad to take command of the army that Grant and Johnson had recruited.
 He soon discovered that Grant and Johnson had established themselves as commanders of the army.
 Houston went along with the Texian army, instilling camaraderie as they reached Refugio, Texas.
 In Refugio he approached the soldiers, telling them how a small army could not conquer a city of 12,000 and thereby convinced over half of the men to quit.
 That same day, Houston would receive word that he had been removed by the council as commander of the army and had been replaced by James Fannin.
 Houston left the army and traveled to negotiate with the Cherokees in the eastern region of Texas.
 For several months it was unclear if Grant, Fannin, Johnson, or Houston was in charge of the Texian army.

 In the early spring of 1836, Grant and Frank W. Johnson continued their quest towards Matamoros.
 As co-commanders of the Matamoros Expedition with about 70 to 100 men, they went as far as San Patricio to gather horses for their expedition.
 Grant was informed that Mexican Captain Nicolás Rodríguez and a small company formerly from Fort Lipantitlán was in the area.
 Grant confronted and overtook them, confiscated their horses and took the men as prisoners to San Patricio.
 Within a few days the prisoners had escaped, alerting Mexican forces.
 Splitting into smaller groups, the Texians searched for mounts and supplies, proceeding all the way to Santa Rosa Ranch.
 Grant and a group of fifteen Texians while foraging, were attacked by members of General José de Urrea's cavalry.
 Grant was killed in the battle of Agua Dulce at 10:30 a.m. on March 2, 1836.